Former HEC ED tries to resume office after resignation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: An interesting situation was witnessed in Higher Education Commission (HEC) secretariat when former Executive Director HEC Dr Arshad Ali, who resigned on the charges of plagiarism on October 20, showed up in the office on October 29 to rejoin the same position, when HEC Chairperson Tariq Banuri is on an official foreign visit.
+ISLAMABAD: An interesting situation was witnessed in Higher Education Commission (HEC) secretariat when former Executive Director HEC Dr Arshad Ali, who resigned on the charges of plagiarism on October 20, showed up in the office on October 29 to rejoin the same position, at a time when HEC Chairperson Tariq Banuri was on an official foreign visit.

-The former ED, who resigned on October 20 in a meeting of senior management,
+The HEC statement also states that former HEC ED has been informed that his erratic and illegal behaviour was causing disruption in the functioning of the organization and that he should desist from such behaviour, failing which legal action would be instituted against him.
+The statement issued by the spokesperson says that this information has been conveyed to ED.

-ISLAMABAD: An interesting situation was witnessed in Higher Education Commission (HEC) secretariat when former Executive Director HEC Dr Arshad Ali, who resigned on the charges of plagiarism on October 20, showed up in the office on October 29 to rejoin the same position, when HEC Chairperson Tariq Banuri is on an official foreign visit.
+ISLAMABAD: An interesting situation was witnessed in Higher Education Commission (HEC) secretariat when former Executive Director HEC Dr Arshad Ali, who resigned on the charges of plagiarism on October 20, showed up in the office on October 29 to rejoin the same position, at a time when HEC Chairperson Tariq Banuri was on an official foreign visit.

-The former ED, who resigned on October 20 in a meeting of senior management,

 Comments